AntoineAndre/alpha_dre/README.md

 ## Presentation

-Inspired by some of the best 40% keyboads (Golmon, Equinox etc.) and by the need to make an ISO compatible clean layout while keeping the cost as low as possible, this project came alive.

-It also aims to create a minimalist mechanical keyboard from scratch.
+This project started as a need to find a new mechanical keyboard with a french ISO layout support.
+It also aims to keep a minimalistic design that we can find on most 40% keyboards.
 It will therefore include all the 3D CAD files and various pcb related files to conduct the project along with a documentation to build the keyboard.

 ![alpha_dre_render1](renders/alpha_dre_top_view4.png)